nadaft/contactme/README.md

 > Don't forget to add `{{ csrf_field() }}`

  You can create the contact page with your own Route and/or Controller

+## Bugs and Issues

+If you found bugs or issue just write to [Issue](https://github.com/nadaft/contactme/issues)